This is the multi-page printable view of this section. Click here to print.

 You can create a replica volume at a different location.
 To create a replica volume, follow the steps below.

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-• Password: This is the account password for accessing CIFS volumes.
-Enter 6 to 20 characters including letters, numbers, and special characters (excluding $%{}[]"\).
+• Password: This is the account password for accessing a CIFS volume.
+Enter 6 to 20 characters, including letters, numbers, and special characters ($%{}[]"\ excluded).

-• Daily: Daily 23:59:00
+• Daily: every day 23:59:00

 • Weekly: Every Sunday 23:59:00

-• Monthly: 1st of each month 23:59:00
+• Monthly: 1st day of each month 23:59:00

-2. Check the replication information.
+7. Check the replication information.

 Caution